Index

 Start assignment 3.

 In this assignment, you’ll be investigating the performance impacts of different cache architectures and different algorithm designs on matrix multiplication.
+It reinforces the average memory access time calculation and the impact of cache size on performance.
 The goals of this assignment are:

 • Show how algorithms have different behaviors as the microarchitecture changes.